aquifer/aquifer/README.md

 ## Credits and usage

-**Aquifer** is a trademark of Four Kitchens, LLC.
-You are free to use the logo to promote the Aquifer product as long as you do not modify it in any way.
++**Aquifer** is a trademark of [Four Kitchens, LLC](http://fourkitchens.com).
+You are free to use the logo to promote the Aquifer product so long as you do not modify it in any way.

 Drupal is a [registered trademark](http://drupal.com/trademark) of [Dries Buytaert](http://buytaert.net/).